toppyy/parquet-inspector/README.md

 ## Example

-Say you go DuckDB livedemo and create a parquet-file like so
+Use the [DuckDB livedemo](https://shell.duckdb.org/) and create a parquet-file like so

     COPY (FROM GENERATE_SERIES(100000)) TO 'row-groups.parquet' (FORMAT PARQUET, CODEC 'UNCOMPRESSED', ROW_GROUP_SIZE 10000);